mkardous-silabs/connectedhomeip/docs/silabs/wifi/SW_SETUP.md

     This will build chip-tool in `out/standalone`.

+## Building the Matter Application in Simplicity Studio

+**[SIMPLICITY STUDIO]**

+Silicon Labs offers a complete IDE and Matter Development tool set inside Simplicity Studio.
+For more information on using Simplicity Studio to build your Matter Accessory Device please consider the [Matter in Simplicity Studio](../dev/studio/index.md) section in this documentation.

-## Building the Matter Application
+## Building the Matter Application from GitHub

+**[GITHUB]**

 The following commands are for building the Matter application.
 Depending on which device you are using, select the appropriate command to build.